jaceksan/artifical-business-intelligence/README.md

 A: SELECT SUM({metric/commit_count}) WHERE {label/repository_name} LIKE "%gooddata%"
 ```

+### RAG
+Retrieval Augmented Generation "agent".
+Currently it provides only search use case in 3 variants:
+- Naive - whole workspace context is sent to LLM
+- Vector search - search in vector store
+- RAG - search in vector store to reduce context in prompt, call LLM with the prompt

 ## TODO
 1. On-premise LLM as an alternative
 2. Procedure to train OpenAI organization and utilize the new model created by OpenAI